wilsonmar/wilsonmar.github.io/_posts/2019-05-15-tricentis.md

    On Windows 10:
 1. Click the Search icon.
 Type "Adv" to select "Advanced System Settings" of "Control Panel".
 1. Click "Environment Variables...".
-In the section System Variables section, click "New...".
+In section "System Variables", click "New...".
 1. Type in Varible Name: `TRICENTIS_PROJECTS` with value such as `C:\Tosca_Projects` for where Tosca project data is stored.
 On cloud instances, specify

    `D:\Users\wilsonmar@gmail.com\Downloads\Tosca_Projects`